 Most importantly, for many, the Xbox One can finally boast a triple AAA exclusive shooter in the form of Halo 5: Guardians.
 Its taken some time but the game looks stunning, especially in its multiplayer modes.
 And then there's Rise of the Tomb Raider (also available on PC, and PS4 probably later in the year), which is a great action romp in much the same fashion as the first game.

 EXCLUSIVE GAMES - PS4

-The big PS4 exclusive, Uncharted 4, will finally be with us on April 29th.
+The big PS4 exclusive, Uncharted 4, will finally be with us on the 10th of May.
 Its delay from last year was just another setback in Sony's exclusive software line-up, with more delays, buggy release and underwhelming titles aplenty, you can read more in Is there a PS4 exclusive jinx?

 Infamous: Second Son is a decent open-world brawler but nothing special by today's standards.
 Then there's The Last of Us Remastered, a prettied up version of one of the best games of recent years, originally on PS3.
 The Order 1886 looks incredible but there's not enough breadth in the game to make it more than a very fancy shooting gallery.
 Then there's Driveclub, which had a rocky start but is improving slowly with updates and tweaks.
 Bloodborne is pretty special, but its incredibly demanding design certainly isn't for everyone.

 Which one is best? – The best third-party games look prettier on the PS4 but the Xbox One has a superior lineup of exclusives to date, plus there's Halo of course.